dzfrias/gsearch.nvim/README.md

 ```

 ## Usage
-To use the the lua api, run:
+To use the lua api, run:
 ```lua
 require("gsearch").search()
 ```